KonduitAI/konduit-serving-docs/examples/java/keras_java.md

 If deploying your model does not require pre- nor post-processing, only one step - a machine learning model - is required.
 This configuration is defined using a single `ModelStep`.

-Before running this notebook, run the `build_jar.py` script and copy the JAR \(`konduit.jar`\) to this folder.
-Refer to the [Python SDK README](https://github.com/KonduitAI/konduit-serving/blob/master/python/README.md) for details.

 ## Configure the step

 Define the Keras configuration as a `ModelConfig` object.

 * `modelConfigType`: This argument requires a `ModelConfigType` object.
-In the Java program above, we recognised that SimpleCNN is configured as a MultiLayerNetwork, in contrast with the ComputationGraph class, which is used for more complex networks.
+In the following Java program, we recognised that SimpleCNN is configured as a MultiLayerNetwork, in contrast with the ComputationGraph class, which is used for more complex networks.
 Specify `modelType` as `ModelConfig.ModelType.KERAS`, and `modelLoadingPath` to point to the location of Keras weights saved in the HDF5 file format.

 For the `ModelStep` object, the following parameters are specified: